 North Puget Sound supports the highest density of wintering waterfowl on the U.S. Pacific Coast, but birds are overwhelmingly dependent on agricultural foods in this region, even while the agricultural landscape is rapidly changing.
-This study is assessing these changes on landscape carrying capacity and the future role of public lands in offsetting effects on waterfowl.
+This study is assessing the effects of these changes on landscape carrying capacity and the future role of public lands in offsetting effects on waterfowl.